cybozu-go/neco/docs/placemat-menu.md

     the Internet running on the core switch.

 - `ntp`: The IP addresses of the NTP servers running on the core switch.

+- `pod`: The network address advertised to outside of the cluster.
+Different from `exposed`, `pod` network will not accept connections from outside.

 - `exposed`: The network addresses advertise to outside of the cluster
     - `bastion`: The bastion network addresses, whey are also advertised to the